Battle of Trà Bình: Battle

 At dawn on February 15, the battle began with the VC attempting to cut through the wires of the South Korean base.
 The ROKMC were dug in and waiting with requests for air-support.
 Due to foggy weather, the supporting AC-47s could not engage the VC, so the South Koreans only had artillery support.
 When the PAVN/VC had penetrated Korean positions, heavy fighting followed.
+The South Koreans were being attacked from all sides.
+The South Koreans fought back against the VC soldiers with every weapon they had.
+They fired mortar shells at point blank range.
+The Koreans began to charge at the VC with their bayonets.
 Initially, the outnumbered South Koreans, though vastly superior in firepower, were pinned down, but the ranks of the PAVN/VC forces soon started to break up as the South Koreans counterattacked.

 Aftermath

 When the fighting ended, South Koreans claimed that 246 PAVN/VC were killed.
 In addition, they reported retrieving three flamethrowers, five anti-tank rocket launchers, two machine guns, 29 rifles, 100 pieces of dynamite, and over 6,000 rounds of ammunition.
 ROK forces claim victory for having defended the base and preventing its capture.
 In the morning following the battle, the III MAF Commander visited the scene of the fighting, followed by the Commanders of I Corps, Military Assistance Command, Vietnam, the ROK Minister of National Defense and the South Korean Prime Minister.
 The South Korean Government awarded more decorations for the battle than any other action during the Vietnam War, including the first unit-wide promotion of enlisted Marines since the Korean War.
 Captain Jeong Kyung-jin and Second Lieutenant Shin Won-bae each received the Taeguk Medal, the only instance in which Korea's highest honor was awarded to two individuals.

 The New York Times reported the battle as the "South Koreans' greatest victory in their 15 months in South Vietnam."
-Following a briefing to foreign journalists, the phrase "Myth-Making Marines" began to appear in the press, continuing the legacy of the "Ghost-Catching Marines" and "Invincible Marines" of the Korean War."
+Following a briefing to foreign journalists, the phrase "Legend Makers (신화를 남긴 해병대)" began to appear in the press, continuing the legacy of the "Ghost Killers (귀신 잡는 해병대)" and "Invincible Marines(무적해병)" of the Korean War."